 The ACEs Study: Quantifying the Lifelong Cost

 The Adverse Childhood Experiences study, initiated by Vincent Felitti at Kaiser Permanente's obesity programme in the early 1990s, began as an accidental discovery.
-Felitti noticed that a high proportion of patients who dropped out of his obesity programme had histories of sexual abuse, leading to a suspicion that their weight gain might have been serving a protective function.
+Felitti noticed that a high proportion of patients who dropped out of his obesity programme had histories of sexual abuse, leading to a suspicion that their weight gain might have been serving a protective function -- insulation against unwanted attention.
 Collaborating with Robert Anda at the CDC, he embedded ACEs questions in a large health survey of Kaiser patients.

 The mechanisms include direct neurobiological effects (chronic stress dysregulation during critical developmental periods), behavioural pathways (substance use, risk-taking, poor health behaviours as coping strategies), and social pathways (impaired attachment, reduced educational achievement, economic disadvantage).
 The ACEs study did not merely demonstrate that childhood trauma has lasting consequences; it demonstrated that it is among the most significant determinants of adult health across virtually every domain examined.